yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 N/A

 ### What did you achieve?
+#### Organizing my notebooks and notes
+* Gathering useful notes from my readings into schemes
+* Organizing codes and csv files in github
+* Rewriting and refining the jupyter notebooks

+#### Writing a script that searches for papers that work with cancer
+* The papers were choosen by:
+  * defining the text/relevant content of a paper to start from Abstract ending with incl.
+Conclusion
+  * authors and affiliations, Acknowlegdement and References were excluded from the content
+  * then searching for keyword 'cancer' in the defined text for each 730 paper
+  * result: 189 papers were selected and added into a dataframe
+  * previously, I manually counted the number of papers by searching from keywords 'cancer', 'tumor', 'tumour'
+    * I found 178 papers excluding papers with keywords in their title
+    * with the titles its a total of 201 papers
+    * therefore I have approved the selected 189 to fit the criteria when looking for 'cancer' only

 #### Annotation experiment: Papers from the MICCA 2023 with ‘cancer’ in their title
 * Categories: